Joulenergy/MicroMall/README.md

 http://localhost:9080/targets
 # to check scraping targets for logs
 ```
 Go to the /metrics route to see the metrics being exposed.
-Eg. http://localhost:15692/metrics for RabbitMQ (Note: if not interested in seeing the RabbitMQ metrics, edit the docker compose file to remove the exposed port 15692 for rabbitmq and uncomment the expose 15692 code)
+In prometheus /targets route, the service names or IP addresses are used in the links Eg. http://rabbitmq:15692/metrics where docker will replace 'rabbitmq' with the IP address of the container in the network.
+To view the metrics, simply replace the service name or IP address with localhost as the docker-compose file exposes the metrics ports. http://localhost:15692/metrics for RabbitMQ (Note: if not interested in seeing the RabbitMQ metrics on localhost, edit the docker compose file to remove the port 15692 for rabbitmq and uncomment the expose 15692 code)

 ### Testing the app with the frontend
 1. Using the admin account, head to http://localhost/3000/createproduct route to create a product.
 Return to the catalog page.
 The product should appear